baril / sqlout

 If you want to index models that belong to different connections, you need

-a table for Sqlout on each connection.
+an index table per connection.
 To create the table on a connection that

 is not the default connection, you can call the sqlout:make-migration